Skip to main content

 Who is the FranklinWH aPower 2 best for?

-FranklinWH aPower 2 is best for: Maximum capacity seekers, Existing solar retrofits, Long warranty priority.
-Experts rate it "Recommended" overall.
+The FranklinWH aPower 2 is best for Maximum capacity seekers, Existing solar retrofits, Long warranty priority.
+Experts rate it "Recommended" with a 8.5/10 consensus across 6 sources.

 How does the FranklinWH aPower 2 compare to other Energy options?